Tickets for The Duomo di Milano & Duomo Museum

 - Tread upon marble that has lain for over 600 years and behold a building so monumental it took almost the same amount of time to finish

-- Visit the baptistry in the basement and see the 4th century ruins of an earlier church
+- Upgrade your ticket with a visit to the baptistery in the basement, and see the 4th century ruins of an earlier church

 - Enjoy the sunlight as it refracts through centuries‐old stained glass windows.
 Or if you prefer, examine the windows and make out the amazing figures and stories they depict